When you stop smoking, you heal, you dont withdraw

 Many celebrities including Matt Damon have used hypnotherapy to stop smoking and kick the habit – you can too.
 Hypnosis is probably the most effective way to help ditch cigarettes.
 Not forgetting it’s natural and drug free.

 So, if stopping smoking was a simple conscious decision, you would have made that decision already, and you would be a non-smoker.
 It is the subconscious mind that drives the desire to smoke, usually associating times (after a nice meal), places (in the pub), and feelings (when feeling stressed), with lighting a cigarette.

 By inducing a state of relaxation I direct positive messages into your mind to help beat unconscious cravings.
 However, there are no swinging watches used here, just a calm low voice and a proven clinical process to achieve what you want to achieve.
 And let’s not forget, it’s no coincidence that when someone like you gives up smoking, you will often make great strides in your life – with more confidence, more self esteem and more self respect.
 Just 20 minutes in and you are already benefitting from a heart rate that begins to slow to a normal pace.
 Fast forward to two hours and your blood pressure continues to drop to near normal levels.
 Circulation begins to improve and you may experience some warmth back into your extremities.

 Putting it simply, I do not advocate the use of E-Cigarettes / Vaping.
 To find out more please visit my short video to explain further.

 How many sessions ?

 I prefer if you pop in for a quick consultation first (that’s free).
 Then just the one session – lasting up to 2hrs.
-All clients are given a relaxation CD to take away to help continue their progress and support them further.
+All clients are given a relaxation CD or audio mp3 file to take away to help continue their progress and support them further.

 Does it hurt ?